Centre for Rural Economy

 He returned to Newcastle for a third time in 1987 to take up the Chair of Agricultural Economics, and was involved with, inter alia, the NERC/ESRC Land Use Programme (NELUP), the ESRC’s Countryside Change Programme, the Rural Economy and Land Use Programme, and the Centre for Rural Economy.
 With Prof. Chris Ritson, he edited two editions of The Common Agricultural Policy and the World Economy (CABI, 1991 and 1997).

-He was President of the Agricultural Economics Society in 2004/5, is a Fellow of the Royal Agricultural Society of England, and continues as the Editor of the Journal of Agricultural Economics (since 2005).
+He was President of the Agricultural Economics Society in 2004/5, is a Fellow of the Royal Agricultural Society of England, and was Editor of the Journal of Agricultural Economics from 2005 to 2022.
 He received an award for excellence from the Agricultural Economics Society in 2012, for ‘outstanding contribution to public policy, industry and the profession’.
-His research interests focus on policy analysis and policy processes; the European Common Agricultural Policy; international trade policy; rural and environmental policies.
-He currently worries a lot about the conceptual frameworks necessary to do genuinely interdisciplinary research and to provide sensible and practical policy advice and assessment, though is now (October 2013) retired from teaching and administrative duties.
+He currently worries a lot about the conceptual frameworks necessary to do genuinely interdisciplinary research and to provide sensible and practical policy advice and assessment, but is now retired from teaching and administrative duties.

 Research